Let me be your neuro-guide.

 In 2002, my Irish husband (who I met at an Oxford college where we were partying

 like because it was 1999) and I headed to Sydney, Australia in search of sunshine, surf and a sailboat.
 We found them all!

-Career-wise what followed was a short stint helping rewrite breast cancer clinical practice guidelines at the National Breast Cancer Centre (now Cancer Australia) and then five years of neuroscience research and teaching in Sydney.
-I studied the immune system response to spinal cord injury at the Prince of Wales Medical Research Institute (now NeuRA).
-And then the neuroplasticity of the brain in deafness at the Garvan Institute of Medical Research.
+Career-wise what followed was a short stint helping rewrite breast cancer clinical practice guidelines at the National Breast Cancer Centre (now Cancer Australia) and then five years of neuroscience research and teaching.
+I worked on the immune system response to spinal cord injury at the Prince of Wales Medical Research Institute (now NeuRA), and later explored neuroplasticity in deafness at the Garvan Institute of Medical Research.

-PASSIONATE as I was about neuroscience, I found myself getting frustrated with failed experiments, the grant application merry-go-round, and the unbearable slowness of the academic publication process (how was the world going to learn about science via academic journals?).
+PASSIONATE as I was about neuroscience, I found myself getting frustrated with failed experiments, the grant application merry-go-round, and the unbearable slowness of the academic publication process (I spent much time wonering how was the world going to learn about science via academic journals).
 I preferred chatting about my research with public tour groups, teaching medical students, and writing for online science Q&A forums (back in the olden days before social media!).

 I miss the lab, the intellectual challenge of research, and the many dedicated, inspiring and creative scientists I used to spend my days with.
-But I believe I've found the best of both worlds in sharing neuroscience with the public via my writing, speaking and online education programs.
+But I believe I've found the best of both worlds in sharing neuroscience with the public via my book, speaking and online professional development programs.

-A recent newspaper piece about my work can be read here.
+A recent newspaper piece about my business can be read here.